 - Regular exercise to promote strength and balance.

 - Avoid excessive exercise and stressful physical activity.

 - Rest and restoration is highly important for Endometriosis patient as it is primarily a Vata imbalance disorder.
 So, always maintain balance and don’t go over the board.

-One of the best points about Endometriosis natural treatment is that there are no side effects.
+Ayurveda offers a safe and natural approach to manage and treat fertility disorders as Endometriosis and Adenomyosis.
+One of the best points about Endometriosis treatment with Ayurveda is that there are no side effects.
 What you experience with Ayurveda is a complete rejuvenation of body and mind.

 Consult with Medhya’s Ayurvedic Doctor to get your personalised health plan involving prescription for Ayurvedic medicine, diet, yoga and lifestyle guidelines.

 How fast does endometriosis spread?